the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

     - Other `Cache-Control` values do not **enforce revalidation strictness** on their own, in the sense that, if the origin server is down when they're trying to perform revalidation, they can serve a stale (expired) cache object.
 But, with this value included, <u>if the origin server is down, they'll rather throw a `504 Gateway Timeout` error back to the client</u>.
   - `max-age=<T>` (for private/dedicated caches), `s-maxage=<T> ...` (for public/shared caches)
     - It indicates the <u>number of seconds since it came from the server (relative date)</u> for which a document can be considered fresh.
 Setting `max-age=0` or `s-maxage=0` would cause the cache to always perform server revalidation on every access, as *it would always conclude it has expired*.
 - ...header to the response.
 - Attach an `Expires <Date>` header to the response.
   - Just like `max-age` but with an absolute date.
 - Attach **no expiration information**, letting the cache determine its own heuristic expiration date.
   - This means, the origin server does not control cachability.
-It is left to the caching proxy server in use to do handle this. <u>*You don't have to bother too much about this, since you would be using a managed cache server like Redis or Mecached*</u>.
+It is left to the caching proxy server in use to do handle this.

 *__Your__ caching proxy server must conform to these <u>origin server cache control rules</u>, for caching in Redis*.